findingfruit/findingfruit/README.md

 Howdy!
 I’m @findingfruit.
 Thanks for stopping by.
-I'm a senior civil engineering student at UT Austin planning to pursue a MS in transportation engineering, specifically in the area of of intelligent infrastructure networks
+I'm a senior civil engineering student at UT Austin planning to pursue a MS in transportation engineering, specifically in the area of of intelligent infrastructure networks.

 I have some surface level experience with programming, and I am currently learning python as a substitute for excel.
 Matplotlib and pandas are what I am working with at the moment.